Lost Birds

 The three main challenges that impede the survival of the Lendu Crombec are habitat loss, the bird’s dubious status as a species, and political instability in the region.

-The disappearance of the montane forests in the Albertine Rift is the biggest challenge facing the survival of the Lendu Crombec.
+The disappearance of the montane forests in the Albertine Rift is a concern for the survival of the Lendu Crombec.
 Most of the montane forest in the Lendu Plateau has vanished due to encroachment from surrounding villages and logging.
 It is unclear how many patches of forest remain and if those patches are even sufficient enough to sustain a tiny population of Lendu Crombecs.
 Based on observations of White-Browed Crombecs in Kenya, warblers from the Sylvietta genus do not have much tolerance for disturbed and fragmented habitats.
 This does not bode well for the Lendu Crombec which is thought to be confined entirely to the Lendu Plateau and limited to a restricted area at the northern end of the Albertine Rift.
 One can only speculate since so much is still unknown about this bird.
 It is possible that this bird’s range could extend outside the Lendu Plateau, increasing her chances of survival.
 Some forests might still remain west of Lendu at Mt.
 Wago, around Mongbwalu, and Bondo Mabe that have not been explored.
 Without detailed surveys, it is unclear how the political instability in the Democratic Republic of the Congo has affected the rates of habitat loss in these areas.

 Ever since the species was first described, there has been disagreement over the species’ status.
 The majority in the ornithological community do not believe that the Lendu Crombec is even a distinct species and treat the bird as a subspecies of the White-Browed Crombec.
 This assertion was reinforced by a study in 2006 by L.D.C Fishpool and Nigel Collar who critically examined the only three specimens ever found of Lendu’s Crombec.
 They came to the tentative conclusion that the bird is indeed a subspecies of the more widespread White-Browed Crombec, "having had the benefit of being able to examine the skins, and whilst recognising that chapini differs strongly in head pattern and, to a lesser extent, colour--but in little else--we do not feel that such differences are sufficient to merit this treatment [distinct species] and prefer, on present evidence, to retain chapini provisionally as a distinctive subspecies of leucophrys."
 They contend that the head pattern of the Lendu Crombec can be seen in juveniles in other White-Browed Crombecs.
 They also admit that this status can change if more members of the Lendu Crombec species are discovered, their vocal behavior is better recorded, or a DNA analysis is done.
 Any of this evidence may prove that the bird is a distinct species.
 Until then, many will continue to believe and treat this bird as a subspecies of the White-Browed Crombec.